astro-informatics/s2fft/README.rst

 To build the documentation the additional dependencies in the file ``requirements/requirements-docs.txt`` will also need to be installed in the active environment.

-``pandoc`` also needs to be installed to allow building the tutorial notebook documentation - this can be done using ``conda`` by running
+Pandoc also needs to be installed to allow building the tutorial notebook documentation - this can be done using ``conda`` by running

 .. code-block:: bash

-    conda install pandoc=1.19.2.1 -y
+    conda install -c conda-forge pandoc

+Note that this installs the Pandoc Haskell library and command-line tool rather than [the `pandoc` Python package on PyPI](https://pypi.org/project/pandoc/) which wraps this library.

 The HTML documentation can then be built by running